There've been months of negotiations between the US and the Taliban to try to end the conflict and reach a peace deal in Afghanistan.

-The US invaded Afghanistan in October 2001, accusing the Taliban of harbouring Osama bin Laden and senior al-Qaeda figures linked to the 9/11 attacks.
+The US invaded Afghanistan in October 2001 to oust the Taliban, whom they said were harbouring Osama bin Laden and other al-Qaeda figures linked to the 9/11 attacks.

-US troop numbers in Afghanistan grew as Washington poured in billions of dollars to fight the Taliban and fund reconstruction.
+US troop numbers in Afghanistan grew as Washington poured in billions of dollars to fight a Taliban insurgency and fund reconstruction.

-Between 2010 to 2012, when the US for a time had more than 100,000 soldiers in the country, the cost of the war grew to almost $100bn a year, according to figures provided by the US government.
+Between 2010 to 2012, when the US for a time had more than 100,000 soldiers in the country, the cost of the war grew to almost $100bn a year, according to US government figures.

-As the US military shifted its focus away from offensive operations and concentrated more on training Afghan forces, costs fell sharply and between 2016 and 2018 annual expenditure was around $40bn.
+As the US military shifted its focus away from offensive operations and concentrated more on training up Afghan forces, costs fell sharply.

-So, according to the US Department of Defense, the total military expenditure in Afghanistan (from October 2001 until March 2019) was $760bn.
+According to the US Department of Defense, the total military expenditure in Afghanistan (from October 2001 until September 2019) was $778bn.

-But it doesn't include spending in Pakistan, which the US uses as a base for Afghan-related operations.
+That brings the total cost - based on official data - to $822bn since the war began in 2001, but it doesn't include any spending in Pakistan, which the US uses as a base for Afghan-related operations.

 An independent study carried out by Brown University's Cost of War Project argues that the official US figures for the Afghan war are a substantial underestimate.